robchendev/FRET/README.md

 ## Getting Started

-For personal development purposes, clone this repository to your system, install Node.js, then install the package:
+For personal development purposes, clone this repository to your system, install Node.js, npm, and Discord.js

-    npm install discord.js

 Because this is a Discord bot, you need to create your Discord application [here](https://discord.com/developers/applications)